 I invite you to learn more of the blessings and power of the priesthood by contacting the missionaries of The Church of Jesus Christ of Latter-day Saints.

 I am a member of The Church of Jesus Christ of Latter-day Saints.
 I have moved 67 times and have not tired of experiencing this beautiful earth!
 I love the people, languages, histories/anthropologies, & especially religious cultures of the world.
 My life long passion is the study & searching out of religious symbolism, specifically related to ancient & modern temples.
-My husband Anthony and I love our bulldog Wellington, adventures, traveling, movies, motorcycling, and time with friends and family.
+My husband Anthony and I love our bulldog Stig, adventures, traveling, movies, motorcycling, and time with friends and family.